android-discordbot/bot/README.md

 ### Account Needed
 1. Create a bot account [here](https://discord.com/developers/applications)
     - create a new application
-    - copy the bot token in the 'bot' section of your application
+    - click the application and in the 'bot' section of your application, copy the bot token
 2. Get a tenor api key [here](https://tenor.com/developer/keyregistration)
 3. Get the giphy api key [here](https://developers.giphy.com/dashboard/)
     - create an account first